theochit/field-manager-challenge/README.md

 ## Room for Improvement
 1. **Typing**
-   - Use Typescript instead of JS (and remove react-props)
+   - Use Typescript instead of JS for typing, since react-props is outdated and clunky.

 2. **Authorization Handling:**
    - Both ChannelPartner and Landowner roles extend Django's built-in `User` model.
 This provides free authentication, but it's not an ideal approach for secure permissions.
 Proper token-based authentication should be enforced on the backend.